 Sourcing candidates the traditional way used to include placing ads in newspapers and attending job fairs.
-Technology has brought about the emergence of different sourcing tools, which generally have a free aspect.
-Depending on your sourcing needs, your business can make good progress with the free versions of these sourcing tools.
+Technology has brought about the emergence of different candidate sourcing tools, which generally have a free aspect.
+Depending on your sourcing needs, your business can make good progress with the free candidate sourcing tools.
 However, you may need to upgrade to the paid version when your business grows and metrics like time to hire rates become more critical.

 Here are 10 free candidate sourcing tools: